Hooker with a heart of gold

 The "hooker with a heart of gold" (or "tart with a heart" in British English) is a classic character archetype, portraying a courtesan or sex worker who embodies virtues like kindness, generosity, and integrity, despite holding a profession that is sometimes seen as morally degrading.
 This figure often serves as a contrast to societal expectations, highlighting her decency while addressing the circumstances that led to her occupation.
-Rooted in ancient traditions, from the sympathetic hetairai of Greek comedy to the revered courtesan Vasantasena in India’s Mṛcchakatika, the trope has evolved across cultures and eras.
+Rooted in ancient traditions, from the sympathetic hetairai of Greek comedy to the revered courtesan Vasantasena in India's Mṛcchakatika, the trope has evolved across cultures and eras.

 In Western literature, it gained prominence in the 19th century through works like La Dame aux Camélias, which inspired adaptations such as Verdi’s La Traviata.
-In modern media, the archetype became widely recognized in films like Pretty Woman, blending romanticized narratives with critiques of societal attitudes.
+In modern media, the archetype became widely recognized in films like Pretty Woman, blending romanticized narratives with critiques of societal attitudes, and is sometimes considered a cliché.

 Characteristics

 The character type is defined by morally positive traits, which are contrasted with the character's employment as a prostitute.
 The narrative will often provide extenuating circumstances for the character's prostitution, and emphasize her personal decency.
 Sometimes, the character will be a foil for another female character who reflects negative stereotypes of uptight or frigid women.
 According to Nell Damon Galles, the character is "the good girl who made one too many bad decisions—losing her virginity, becoming promiscuous, and eventually entering the dark world of prostitution."
 The "hooker with a heart of gold" has also been described as a "modern 'secular' counterpart" of the medieval sinner-saint.